fitz-cris/CS357_Final/README.md

 Spring

 Uses arduino IDE

 Arduino Nano

 Xinda IR Remote

-Video of it in action: tk
+Video of it in action: https://youtu.be/jrQq4lBUvos